-Inappropriate use of schoolbags, including backpacks, can contribute to acute and long-term spinal problems.
-No matter how good the bag is, the child needs to carry it over both shoulders with good posture.
+No matter how good a bag is, the child needs to carry it over both shoulders with good posture.

 Before your child heads off in the morning, make sure they've packed their backpack properly.
 Items shouldn't be able to bash around inside the bag; the heaviest ones should be packed closest to their back to reduce stress on the spine, with lighter items away from the back.

-Encourage them to repack their bag daily, only take what they need that day, and make use of lockers at school, if available.
+Encourage your kids to repack their bag daily, only take what they need that day, and make use of lockers at school, if available.

 Many schools don't give you much of a choice: the backpack is part of the uniform.
 If you'd prefer your child to use a better bag than the official one, ask the appropriate body at the school to justify its choice of bag.
 Your suggestions might well be taken up in the future, or it might kindle debate on the topic – and in the meantime, they might agree to let your child use a better bag.

-At schools that don't recommend a particular backpack, students may choose surf, sports or mountain/adventure brands.
+When schools don't recommend a particular backpack, students may choose surf, sports or mountain/adventure brands.
 Some of the features of these backpacks are quite good – use the guide above to check it's up to scratch.